-The values at stake: the simple joys of playing in the park and school field; social cohesion, or bringing people together; improved physical, psychic, and social health; youth development and improved academics; positive alternatives to gangs, crime, and drugs; economic justice including local green jobs; conservation values of climate justice, clean air, water, and land, and habitat protection; art, culture and historic preservation; spiritual values in protecting the earth and its people; and sustainable regional planning.
+The values at stake include the simple joys of playing in the park and school field; bringing people together; improved physical, psychic, and social health; youth development and improved academics; positive alternatives to gangs, crime, and drugs; economic vitality and local green jobs; conservation values of climate justice, clean air, water, and land, and habitat protection; art, culture and historic preservation; spiritual values in protecting the earth and its people; and smart, sustainable communities.
 Equal justice and democracy underlie these other values.